What to see and do in Nuuk

 Nuuk boasts cozy cafes and restaurants, a cinema, a shopping mall, and hotels, and there's a cultural charm that almost makes you forget you’re standing close to the Arctic Circle.

-For a solo adventure that’s not to be missed, climb up to the colonial harbor (Kolonihavn) where a statue of Hans Egede stands.
+For a solo adventure that’s not to be missed, head to the colonial harbor (Kolonihavn) where a statue of Hans Egede stands.
 Egede, a Danish-Norwegian priest, founded Nuuk in 1728.
-The views from the top of this harbor are among the most stunning in the city.
+The views from the harbor are among the most stunning in the city.

 The name Nuuk means 'the headland', given to the town due to its position at the tip of a large peninsula at the mouth of a gigantic fjord complex.
 This also makes it the perfect place from which to go exploring.